Loss of Health Insurance

 Parent/Guardian Plans

-If you are under the age of 26 you may be eligible for coverage under a parent or guardian plan.
-While this option might work for you and your family, be sure to consider how long you might able to stay on their health insurance plan.
-If you will turn 26 before the end of current academic year, this may not be the best option, as you might have to change plans more than once in the next few months.
+If you are under the age of 26, you may be eligible for coverage under a parent or guardian plan.
+While this option might work for you and your family, be sure to consider how long you may be able to stay on their health insurance plan.